oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_database_autonomous_database_clones_facts_module.rst

                                     </td>
                 <td>on success</td>
                 <td>
                                             <div>The number of OCPU cores to be made available to the database.
+When the ECPU is selected, the value for cpuCoreCount is 0.
 For Autonomous Databases on dedicated Exadata infrastructure, the maximum number of cores is determined by the infrastructure shape.
-See <a href='https://www.oracle.com/pls/topic/lookup?ctx=en/cloud/paas/autonomous-database&amp;id=ATPFG-GUID-B0F033C1-CC5A-42F0-B2E7-3CECFEDA1FD1'>Characteristics of Infrastructure Shapes</a> for shape details.</div>
+See <a href='https://www.oracle.com/pls/topic/lookup?ctx=en/cloud/paas/autonomous-database&amp;id=ATPFG- GUID-B0F033C1-CC5A-42F0-B2E7-3CECFEDA1FD1'>Characteristics of Infrastructure Shapes</a> for shape details.</div>
                                             <div>**Note:** This parameter cannot be used with the `ocpuCount` parameter.</div>
                                         <br/>
                                                                 <div style="font-size: smaller"><b>Sample:</b></div>